 Every business needs a website these days.
 If you find that yours is generating a good number of visitors it may be time to think about how the website itself could generate additional funds.

-Affiliate marketing can be a very simple solution that takes very little time to put into practice and could generate a trickle or even a steady flow of extra income.
+Affiliate marketing is an alternative marketing strategy.
+It can be a very simple solution that takes very little time to put into practice and could generate a trickle or even a steady flow of extra income.
 In a nutshell, affiliate marketing comprises of links or promotions where you are paid a commission for every time a user of your site clicks the relevant link and makes a purchase.
 Joining an affiliate network makes things even easier – you’ll have the option to join a wide range of relevant affiliate relationships all in one place.

 Here are our top affiliate marketing tips for getting started and making the most of the opportunities out there: